diasakosd/project_data_structures/Project/Part1/Part 1.3/ReadMeFirst.txt

-Αρχικά πρέπει να τρέξουμε το πρόγραμμα "ocean_sorted_dates.c" για να δημιουργηθεί το αρχείο "ocean_sorted_dates.csv" το οποίο θα χρησιμοποιήσουμε για να τρέξουμε στο Βinary και Interpolation search.
+First we need to execute the file "ocean_sorted_dates.c" in order to create the file "ocean_sorted_dates.csv" which will help us to execute the asked Βinary and Interpolation search.